Baja California's Official Golf Guide

 first tee offers a panoramic view of the Sea of Cortez.
 This par

-left.
-The 7th hole features more dramatic ocean views on the left,
+the left.
+The 7th hole features more dramatic ocean views on the

-and a mountain view facing you as you approach the green.
-This hole
+left, and a mountain view facing you as you approach the green.

-is particularly challenging, with a large lake at the bottom as
+This hole is particularly challenging, with a large lake at the

-well as a lateral sand trap at the back of the green.
-The final
+bottom as well as a lateral sand trap at the back of the green.

-hole of the course is another favorite, with a wide sloping fairway
+The final hole of the course is another favorite, with a wide sloping

-is advised to book in advance to get preferred
+it is advised to book in advance to get preferred tee times.

 Par |